How Long Does It Take for a Piercing to Close?

 Most importantly, do not try to force jewelry into what looks like a closed (or nearly closed) hole.
 This action can result in infection, external scarring, keloids (scar tissue overgrowth), and other complications.
 Seek out a professional if you think you might need to re-pierce the original area.

 If your jewelry hasn’t been out for the time frames listed and the hole appears to remain, you may want to try a warm compress or shower to soften the area.
-It is imperative to disinfect what you insert and the piercing area with rubbing alcohol first.
+It is imperative to sterilize the jewelry and the piercing area first, before re-inserting.